 - Language: Italian is the official language, but English is widely understood in tourist areas.

-- Safety: Cagliari is generally safe, but like any major city, it’s wise to be aware of your surroundings and keep an eye on your belongings.
+- Safety: Cagliari is generally safe.
+However, like any major city, it’s wise to be aware of your surroundings.
+Keep an eye on your belongings.

 4. Alghero